Monday, September 23, 2024

 Siren's sculpt has more elegant parallel stitches, and the cord is sculpted with a yarn or rope-like texture as well as disappearing into indented holes above and below her lips.
 Without wiping Ella, I can't tell how defined her lips are.
 Though I'd love to find an incomplete loose copy of her to use as a custom base and explore more potential with her unique mold.
 Maybe a counterpart to Isaac or a more explicit rag-doll character than Calico?

 I think it's a real shame that of the three stitched-mouthed dolls, not a one of them was portrayed as an actor in silent film!
-That'd be too repetitive with Siren in Series 5, but you could absolutely have a classic 1920s black-and-white celebrity doll with a stitched mouth, acting in silent film because they cannot talk!
+That'd be too repetitive to appear alongside Siren within Series 5 itself, but you could absolutely have a classic 1920s black-and-white celebrity doll with a stitched mouth, acting in silent film because they cannot talk!

 I think Ella's concept and aesthetic are very Siren, but her attitude is much more Dahlia, with that same scary-badass personality I feel from her, possibly even amplified for Ella!
 And then Jezebel shares her performing sphere.